apiad/pydock/README.md

 There is not and will never be any pydock-specific file there.
 This means you completely control what goes into an environment, and will never be locked into using `pydock` for runing or modifying an environment.

-## Instalation
+## Installation (sort of...)

-`pydock` is a single Python file with no dependencies outside the Python standard library (and [Docker](https://docs.docker.com/engine/install/)).
+`pydock` is a single Python file with no dependencies outside the Python standard library and [Docker](https://docs.docker.com/engine/install/).
-So you can just download it, give it execution permision, and add it to your path.
+So you can just download it, give it execution permisions, and add it to your path.
 In Linux one way to do this is:

 ```bash